cirosantilli/git-tutorial/tutorial.md

 - sensitive data like a password

-- some large output file like an `.avi`
+- some large output file like an `.ogv`

 do this: